alihassan18/libonomy-documentation/docs/Basics/gas-and-fees.md

 ```

 The `anteHandler` is not implemented in the core SDK but in a module.
 This gives the possibility to developers to choose which version of AnteHandler fits their application's needs.
 That said, most applications today use the default implementation defined in the `auth` module .
-Here is what the `anteHandler` is intended to do in a normal Cosmos SDK application:
+Here is what the `anteHandler` is intended to do in a normal Libonomy SDK application:

 -   Verify that the transaction are of the correct type.
 Transaction types are defined in the module that implements the `anteHandler`, and they follow the transaction interface: